Virtual Insanity: Music video

-Content and ideation

-Row House in Sumiyoshi by Tadao Ando, 1976.
-Ando's concrete-based architectural style inspired the set design for the music video.

 The music video consists mainly of Jamiroquai's singer, Jay Kay, dancing and singing the song in a bright white room with a grey floor.
 Throughout the video, there are several combinations of plastic-wrapped leather couches and chairs seemingly moving around the room on their own accord, which are the only pieces of furniture in the room, and Kay is seen using a sequence of elaborate dance manoeuvres to avoid being hit by them.
 The video earned recognition from critics for its special effects, ultimately winning an MTV Video Music Award for Best Visual Effects.
 The floor appears to move while the rest of the room stays still; in fact, this was the original idea but was later determined by one of Glazer's team that it would cost about £280,000 (~US$810,000 in 2024 terms) for the rig alone; the final cost for the entire video was about £150,000 (~US$452,000 in 2024 terms).
 Instead, it is the walls that move, an idea from one of Jonathan Glazer's crew which was initially seen as comically ridiculous by most of Glazer's team but was immediately recognised as brilliant by Glazer, who called up Kay at about 1am to inform him of the idea.
 Kay, possibly half asleep, did not understand the idea until he arrived at the set and understood Glazer's intention and saw the rig in action.

 "No computer trickery was used," Glazer said.
 "What we did was put the whole set on wheels and attach the camera to one wall.
 The furniture also had little wheels, and we had guys moving the set and the furniture [outside of the frame].
 The floor never moved.
 It was like a magician's trick."